Newcastle University, 2021

 The language of the conference will be English.

-Proposals for individual papers should be sent by email to the Chair of the Organising Committee, Dr Christopher Tarrant, at firstname.lastname@example.org no later than 1700GMT on Friday, 27 March 2020.
-The results of the CfP will be announced in April.
+Proposals for individual papers should be sent by email to the Chair of the Organising Committee, Dr Christopher Tarrant, at firstname.lastname@example.org no later than 1700BST on Thursday, 30 April 2020.
+The results of the CfP will be announced in May.
 Proposals should include the following:

 - An abstract of no more than 250 words in length